Isaiah Joe

-Derrick Isaiah Joe (born July 2, 1999) nicknamed "Strokin' Joe", is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
-He played college basketball for the Arkansas Razorbacks.
+Derrick Isaiah Joe (born July 2, 1999), nicknamed "Zai", is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
+He played college basketball for the Arkansas Razorbacks, where he tied the freshman Southeastern Conference (SEC) three-point field goal record and achieved a new general Razorback best with 113 shots from distance made in a single season.

+Joe was selected in the second round of the 2020 NBA Draft with the 49th overall pick by the Philadelphia 76ers.
+After two seasons with the 76ers, he was waived and joined the Oklahoma City Thunder, winning a championship with them in 2025.

 Early life

 Joe grew up in Fort Smith, Arkansas, where he attended Northside High School alongside Jaylin Williams, his now professional teammate.
 He shot 41% from three-point range in his sophomore season and committed to play college basketball at the University of Arkansas during the summer going into his junior year over offers from Alabama and Arkansas-Little Rock.
 As a junior, Joe averaged 18.8 points, 4.5 rebounds and 2.2 steals per game and helped lead the Grizzlies to an Arkansas Activities Association (AAA) 7A state championship and was named first-team All-State.
 As a senior, Joe averaged 22.8 points, 4.4 rebounds, 3.4 assists and 2.9 steals per game and was named the Gatorade Arkansas Boys Basketball Player of the Year and the State Player of the Year by USA Today as he led Northside to the state title game before eventually falling to North Little Rock High School.